ucsd-cse11-w22/ucsd-cse11-w22.github.io/_working/exam1.md

-- A new method called `timeBetween` take takes 1 `Course` parameter and returns an `int` representing the amount of time, in minutes, between `this` course and the course given as an argument.
+- A new method called `timeBetween` that takes 1 `Course` parameter and returns an `int` representing the amount of time, in minutes, between `this` course and the course given as an argument.
 If the courses overlap, return `0`, else return the time between the earlier course and the later course.

     You may assume both courses occur on the same day and a course starts and ends on the same day.